Greg Zuerlein: 2015 season

-In the 2015 season opener against the Seattle Seahawks, Zuerlein converted all four extra point attempts and both field goal attempts in the 34–31 overtime victory.
+In the 2015 season opener against the Seahawks, Zuerlein converted all four extra point attempts and both field goal attempts in the 34–31 overtime victory.
 In Week 5, against the Green Bay Packers, he converted one of four field goal attempts in the 24–10 loss, the first time since his rookie season that he missed three in a single game.
 In Week 9, against the Minnesota Vikings, he converted four of five field goal attempts for a season-high 12 points scored in the 21–18 loss.
 Zuerlein missed two games due to a groin injury.
 Overall, he finished the 2015 season with 26 of 28 extra points converted and 20 of 30 field goals converted.

 2016 season

 The Rams made the decision to move from St. Louis to Los Angeles prior to the 2016 season.
 On April 15, 2016, Zuerlein signed a one-year contract to return to the Los Angeles Rams.
-After the Rams were shut out against the San Francisco 49ers in Week 1, Zuerlein provided all the scoring in the 9–3 victory over the Seattle Seahawks in Week 2.
+After the Rams were shut out against the 49ers in Week 1, Zuerlein provided all the scoring in the 9–3 victory over the Seahawks in Week 2.
 In Week 5, against the Buffalo Bills, he converted all four field goal attempts and one extra point in the 30–19 loss.
 Overall, he finished the 2016 season converting all 23 extra point attempts and 19 of 22 field goal attempts.
 The Rams' offense did not provide a lot of opportunities for Zuerlein compared to the past and he scored a career-low 80 points on the 4–12 season.
-Head coach Jeff Fisher was fired before the season ended.